HOW TO SPEND TIME AWAY FROM CHILDREN?

 WOULD THEY BE BETTER OFF WITHOUT YOU?

 This depression phase after the separation until the recovery period can involve a lot of miserable, pitiful thinking about yourself.
 At times like this, you have to keep reminding yourself two parents working it out and being functional is what is best for your child and NO they can never be better off with you.
 Even you do not live with your kid anymore, you are still the parent.
 Your kids deserve to know that they are loved and you will get to any length to make them happy.
 They are worth all this effort.

 There is a fair chance that you lose the trust of your kid and then have to work hard to regain it.
 It is not just the hard work and effort which is required here but also patience because it can take time.

 Various studies have suggested that children need both parents while growing up.
-Involvement of both parents has proven to be better for kid’s development and their self-esteem as kids learn from both parent’s experience’s in life.
+The involvement of both parents has proven to be better for the kid’s development and their self-esteem as kids learn from both parent’s experience’s in life.